mjf1406/report-card-helper/README.md

 ### p4

+- added: integrated AI so that the tone can be changed to be more positive on button click
 - added: next to each subject achievement, there will be 3 graphs: (1) a line graph that shows the current student's history at Younghoon, (2) a bar graph of the distribution of the current class, and (3) a bar graph of the distribution of the whole grade.
 - backend: upgrade errors for users to be more descriptive, like if they are unauthorized
   - `roster.tsx`